Karen Dionne

-Karen Dionne, (born 1953) is an American writer, whose internationally bestselling 2017 psychological suspense novel The Marsh King's Daughter was selected by Library Journal as one of the best thrillers of the year.
+Karen Dionne (born 1953) is an American writer, whose internationally bestselling 2017 psychological suspense novel The Marsh King's Daughter was selected by Library Journal as one of the best thrillers of the year.
 The Marsh King's Daughter was recognized as the best book of 2017 by Suspense Magazine, which gave the book their "Crimson Scribe" award, the highest honor the magazine bestows.
-The Marsh King's Daughter is currently in development as a major motion picture starring Daisy Ridley and Ben Mendelsohn.
 Translation rights have been sold in 25 languages.
+The 2023 film The Marsh King's Daughter directed by Neil Burger and starring Daisy Ridley, Ben Mendelsohn and Garrett Hedlund is a film adaptation of that book.

 Biography

 Karen Dionne was born in 1953 in Akron, Ohio and moved to the Detroit area with her family at the age of eight.
 She graduated from Grosse Pointe North High School in 1971 and briefly attended the University of Michigan before dropping out to marry her artist husband.
 In 1974 they moved with their infant daughter to Michigan's Upper Peninsula as part of the back-to-the-land movement.

-In 2004, Dionne co-founded the online writers organization called Backspace.
-She reviewed for The New York Journal of Books and blogged at the Huffington Post.
+In 2004, Dionne co-founded the online writers organization Backspace.
+She reviewed for The New York Journal of Books and blogged at HuffPost.